 Many companies with sizable budgets have included elements of emext marketing in their omnichannel strategy.

-But now is the time for more small and medium-sized local businesses (SMBs) to get in the game.
+But now is the time for more local and e-commerce businesses to get in the game.

 This approach lies somewhere between multichannel and omnichannel.
 Under this approach, the channels are more integrated than multichannel but not to the depth and breadth of omnichannel.